varsha003/varsha003/README.md

 </div>

 Very interested in learning new stuff and research further to unknown information.
 Looking forward to adapt and learn from training in the new environment, also meeting new friends and to work together with them as a team.
+I have total 4 years of work experience and my past employer was Tata Consultancy Service

+My passion for data science and machine learning led me to transition my career into this field.
+I have been developing my skills and expertise through online courses, workshops, hands-on projects and completed internship in INeuron.
+I have experience in developing predictive models, clustering techniques, natural language processing, and deep learning algorithms.

 - 🔭 I’m currently interested working in ML,NLP,DL